Sp3rick/GroupHelp/documentation.md

-Additional data of custom <i>msg</i> object: command : result of message text parsed with parseCommand() command.target : identified command targeted user
+Additional data of custom <i>msg</i> object: command : result of message text parsed with parseCommand() target : identified target of message, it's may be derived from the command or from replyed user

 <b>Command Object</b>